 Recommendations:

-- To choose the right intercom system, consider the type of property (residential vs. commercial) and the type of entryway (door vs. gate) where you’re installing the intercom.
+- To choose the right intercom system, consider the type of property (residential vs. commercial) and entryway (door vs. gate) where you install the intercom.

 - Opt for an intercom that’s both vandal-resistant and weatherproof.

-- To reduce installation costs, choose a wireless intercom that doesn’t require wiring throughout the property.
+- Choose a wireless intercom that doesn’t require wiring throughout the property to reduce installation costs.

 - For security and performance, choose an intercom system with a wired connection to the internet.